lzj209/homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Hello, I'm currently a third-year undergraduate student in the Department of Computer Science at Peking University.
-My research interests include Natural Language Processing and Machine Learning.

-Currently, I'm affiliated with [Wangxuan Institute of Computer Technology](https://www.wict.pku.edu.cn/english/home/index.htm), [Peking University](http://english.pku.edu.cn/), advised by Prof. [Xiaojun Wan](https://wanxiaojun.github.io/), working on Natural Language Processing research.